Lord-Samuel/Base-Api/README.md

 # Am Still A Noob Or NewBie Coder
 <hr>

-## If The Suggestions or Errors, Feel Free To Submit An Issue
+## If There Are Suggestions or Errors, Feel Free To Submit An Issue

 All Credits [Lord-Samuel](https://github.com/Lord-Samuel)